Interstate 35E (Texas): From the Dallas–Ellis county line to Denton

 From the Dallas–Ellis county line to Downtown Dallas, I-35E is called South R.L.
 Thornton Freeway and varies from 8 to 10 lanes plus HOV.
-The section from I-20 to Downtown Dallas will be undergoing a major reconstruction by 2015 to 12 lanes.
+The section from I-20 to Downtown Dallas underwent a major reconstruction by 2015 to 12 lanes.
 Reconstruction of I-35E and the downtown Mixmaster interchange with I-30 is planned as part of the Horseshoe Project, derived from the larger Pegasus Project.
 From this point, I-35E is named the Stemmons Freeway to Lewisville.
 This section will undergo reconstruction in three phases.
 The first, a widening of I-35E from I-635 to Denton, will start in late 2011 to over 16 lanes.
-The second, the LBJ Project, will include elevated toll I-35E lanes by 2016.
-Last is the major reconstruction of Stemmons Freeway (I-35E) from Downtown Dallas to I-635 to over 20 lanes by 2020.
+The second, the LBJ Project, included elevated toll I-35E lanes by 2016.
+Last is the major reconstruction of the Stemmons Freeway from Downtown Dallas to I-635 to over 20 lanes by 2020.

 History

 I-35E replaced most of US 77 between Hillsboro and Denton.
 US 77 is unsigned along the route, with the exception of the highway that runs through Waxahachie–Red Oak and Denton.
 I-35E was completed in the early 1960s.

-When first designated, I-35W and I-35E were the only "suffixed" highways in Texas.
+When first designated, I-35W and I-35E were the only suffixed highways in Texas.
 Subsequently, I-69W, I-69E, and I-69C have been designated.